 Gap (guaranteed asset protection) insurance is more popular than you may think.
 In fact, per a recent University of Michigan study, it was chosen by consumers in approximately 39% of vehicle financing deals.
-More than nine in 10 of those who purchased gap insurance expressed satisfaction with their decision versus only around 1% of respondents who expressed any discontent with their purchase.
+More than nine in 10 of those who purchased gap insurance expressed satisfaction with their decision, compared to only 1% of respondents who expressed discontent with their purchase.

-“This type of coverage is typically only available if you are the original loan or leaseholder on a new vehicle, but you may be able to obtain it for certain used vehicles,” says Mark Friedlander, director of corporate communications for the Insurance Information Institute.
+“This type of coverage is typically only available if you are the original loan or leaseholder on a new vehicle, but you may be able to obtain it for certain used vehicles,” says Mark Friedlander, director of corporate communications for the Insurance Information Institute (III).

 Key Highlights